El De La Tinta Expands His Regional Mexican Run With “Holanda” Alongside Sahir Montoya and Angel Cervantes

 Interestingly, his early career developed under a veil of anonymity, as he began uploading videos in which only his shadow was visible.
 Following the independent success of singles such as “Otro Loquerón” and the viral impact of “Ojitos Marrones,” his project gained new momentum and later led to his signing with FONO, a label under Universal Music.

-In 2025, songs like “Fly,” “Aeternum,” and especially “Niña de Casa” marked an important phase in El De La Tinta’s artistic development, helping solidify his presence within the new wave of regional Mexican music through strong digital momentum.
+In 2025, songs like “Fly,” “Aeternum,” and especially “Niña de Casa” marked an important phase in El De La Tinta’s artistic development, helping solidify his presence within the new wave of regional Mexican music through sustained digital momentum.
+With millions of streams across Spotify and YouTube, “Holanda” further positions him as a rising star of regional Mexican music and an artist capable of turning digital conversation into real musical impact.

 With “Holanda,” El De La Tinta reinforces a trajectory that continues to move from online virality to a consolidated presence in regional Mexican music’s new wave.